-Properties and applications of linear, quadratic, polynomial, rational, exponential, and logarithmic functions; systems of linear equations.
+Properties, graphing, and applications of linear, quadratic, polynomial, rational, exponential, and logarithmic functions; systems of linear equations.
 Fall and Spring and every year.
-3 Credits
+3 Credits least C- or Accuplacer code 6 or above

-MA-190 Pre-calculus LASC Categories: OR
+MA-190 Pre-calculus LASC Categories: QR

-Prerequisites: MA 110 or MA-180 with a grade of at least C- or Accuplacer code 6 or above
+Prerequisites: MA 110 or MA-180 with a grade of at